ansible-collections/ibm_zos_core/docs/source/roles/job_status.rst

 Notes
 -----

 .. note::
-   - The role tolerate the asterisk (`*`) as wildcard but only retrieve information from the first job returned that math the patter.
+   - The role tolerates the asterisk (`*`) as wildcard but retrieves information from the first job that returned to match the pattern.